ADVERTISEMENT

 Bengaluru, the Silicon City of India, though prosperous, is facing a huge garbage crisis.
 Most of the decades-old dumping yards at the outskirts of the city can no longer take waste, so there is an urgent need to develop a sustainable way of reducing the accumulation of waste and recycling is one of the best ways to do it.

-Now, as part of the Google for India initiative, the company is offering CircularNet, an open-source machine-learning computer vision model to Saahas Zero Waste (SZW), a Bengaluru-based environmental and social enterprise.
+Now, Google is offering CircularNet, an open-source machine-learning computer vision model to Saahas Zero Waste (SZW), a Bengaluru-based environmental and social enterprise.

 “At Google, we believe in the power of AI to build a more sustainable future for everyone.
 Our collaboration with Saahas Zero Waste demonstrates the potential impact of circular ecosystems, where valuable resources are reused instead of being discarded.
 We’re excited for Saahas Zero Waste’s deployment of CircularNet to help transform waste management in India.
 By enabling more efficient recycling and a truly circular economy for plastics, together we can work towards a more sustainable future for communities in India and across the world,” said Sujit Sanjeev, Lead, CircularNet, Google.